-- 2.5 The Northern Ireland trend is that the proportion of people over 65 years of age is growing and is expected to overtake that of children (those aged under 15 years) by mid-2038 (20.4% and 19.8% respectively) (NISRA 2014-based population projections).
-The district is projected to experience the highest growth in the population aged 65 and over with a growth rate of 33.2% between mid-2014 and mid-2024.
-By 2030, the proportion of people over 65 will be 22.5%.
+2.5 The Northern Ireland trend is that the proportion of people over 65 years of age is growing and is expected to overtake that of children (those aged under 15 years) by mid-2043 (24.2% and 17.6% respectively) (NISRA 2018-based population projections).
+The district is projected to experience the highest growth in the population aged 65 and over with a growth rate of 28% between mid-2018 and mid-2028.
+By 2028, the proportion of people over 65 will be 20.9%.
 A key issue for elderly people is poverty with many older people having to live on reduced incomes, with reduced mobility and increased disability.
 Nearly one half of people over 60 in Northern Ireland live with a long-term illness or disability and this grows with age (Census 2011).
-(HSNI figures for 2016/17 indicate 62% of people aged 65-74 had a longstanding illness with that figure rising to 75% of over 75s). - 2.6 Some 15% of Northern Ireland's pensioners live in low income households (defined as below 60% of medium income after deducting housing costs), 1% below the UK average (Family Resources Survey, 2016/17).
+(HSNI figures for 2016/17 indicate 62% of people aged 65-74 had a longstanding illness with that figure rising to 75% of over 75s).

+- 2.6 Some 15% of Northern Ireland's pensioners live in low income households (defined as below 60% of medium income after deducting housing costs), 1% below the UK average (Family Resources Survey, 2016/17).
 This is reflected in car ownership with one fifth or retired couples and two thirds of single pensioners living in households without a car.
 It is also reflected in fuel poverty.
 In 2006, a third of all households were in fuel poverty with single pensioners being the group at greatest risk (Northern Ireland Housing Survey, 2008).
 This figure had risen to 44% of households in 2009 (DSDNI 'A New Fuel Poverty Strategy for Northern Ireland' March 2011).
 In 2016 falling oil prices and increasing energy efficiency measures meant fuel poverty fell sharply to 22% in 2016.
-This figure is likely to rise again however as while 500 litres of home heating oil cost £125 in January 20161 the same volume would cost on average £273 in September 2018.
-Fermanagh is one of the areas in Northern Ireland with the greatest proportion of houses without central heating.

-- 2.7 The growing number of elderly is a key factor in declining average household size, projected to drop for Fermanagh and Omagh from 2.69 in 2012 to 2.59 in 2025 (NISRA Household Projections, 2012).
+This figure is likely to rise again however as while 500 litres of home heating oil cost £125 in January 2016 the same volume would cost on average £273 in September 2018.
+Fermanagh is one of the areas in Northern Ireland with the greatest proportion of houses without central heating. - 2.7 The growing number of elderly is a key factor in declining average household size, projected to drop for Fermanagh and Omagh from 2.67 in 2016 to 2.55 in 2030 (NISRA Household Projections, 2016).
 This has been taken into account by central government when formulating the Regional Development Strategy 2035 Housing Growth Indicators.
 A Local Development Plan has a role in providing development land to meet these indicators and facilitate housing units to meet the needs of the elderly, particularly nursing homes, sheltered accommodation and smaller sized units.
 It also has a role in ensuring such units are accessible.
 Building control ensures design compliance, however planning needs to ensure that housing for the elderly is sited where it is accessible to local services and transportation.
 These services include health and other community facilities together with recreation and shops.
 A rising elderly population will also increase demand for health and community services, the development of which will also need to be accommodated. - 2.8 Around 22% of the population in Fermanagh & Omagh is under 16.
-The number of children under 16 in Fermanagh and Omagh is projected to fall by 991 between 2015 and 2030 to 23,931 (NISRA, Population Projections 2014).
+The number of children under 16 in Fermanagh and Omagh is projected to fall by 1,500 between 2018 and 2028 to 23,900 (NISRA, Population Projections 2018).
 This will have implications for provision of crèches, nurseries and schools.
-Perhaps the largest change will be in the provision of secondary education with the development of the Strule Education Campus at Lisanelly, Omagh and the amalgamation of Portora and the Collegiate in Enniskillen. - 2.9 Children are also a vulnerable group.
-Over one quarter (26%) of children in Northern Ireland are living in low income households (FRS, 2007).
-Young people do not have independent use of a car.
-Therefore, safe and sustainable access to community and recreation facilities, including play parks and sports grounds, remains high on the agenda. - 2.10 All of the above issues are also relevant to people between 16 and 65, the key difference being employment is a major issue for those people of working age.
-In June 2018, the claimant count for the Fermanagh & Omagh District was 1,485 a rate of 2.1% which is lower than the NI rate of 2.4% (NISRA Claimant Count tables, June 2018).
-Unemployment is a particular issue for young people, with all new claimants joining from 2008 to 2014, aged 24 and under, accounting for 40%.
-Unemployment is looked at in more detail later.
+Perhaps the largest change will be in the provision of secondary education with the development of the Strule Education Campus at Lisanelly, Omagh and the amalgamation

-1 Data provided by The Consumer Council.
+&lt;sup>1 Data provided by The Consumer Council.